reactjs/react.dev/content/docs/reference-dom-elements.md

 ### checked

-The `checked` attribute is supported by `<input>` components of type `checkbox` or `radio`.
+The `checked` attribute is supported by `<input />` components of type `checkbox` or `radio`.
 You can use it to set whether the component is checked.
 This is useful for building controlled components. `defaultChecked` is the uncontrolled equivalent, which sets whether the component is checked when it is first mounted.

 ### className

 To specify a CSS class, use the `className` attribute.
-This applies to all regular DOM and SVG elements like `<div>`, `<a>`, and others.
+This applies to all regular DOM and SVG elements like `<div />`, `<a />`, and others.

 If you use React with Web Components (which is uncommon), use the `class` attribute instead.